Virtual world framework: Microsoft support for WebGL

 Microsoft does not have plans to support WebGL due to security concerns over handshake vulnerabilities.
 There are two plug-ins for Internet Explorer which support WebGL interfaces: Chrome Frame and IEWebGL.
 It is true that native support tends to run better than plug-in support, and not all security organizations will support the installation of additional plug-ins to web browsers.

 JavaScript

 What is JavaScript?

-Java Script is a prototype-based scripting language that is dynamic, weakly typed, general purpose and supports object oriented, imperative, and functional programming styles.
+JavaScript is a prototype-based scripting language that is dynamic, weakly typed, general purpose and supports object oriented, imperative, and functional programming styles.
 This means that JavaScript enables the programmer to build a series of prototypes and interact with them using a mostly literal syntax based on C. Due to its ease of use and widespread appeal, JavaScript quickly became one of the most popular programming languages for web applications.

-Java Script vs. Java or C#
+JavaScript vs. Java or C#

-Java Script runs locally in the browsers, does not require additional plug ins or environments (like the Java runtime environment) to run, and does not require compilation or .exe files to be run on the client machine in order to work.
+JavaScript runs locally in the browsers, does not require additional plug ins or environments (like the Java runtime environment) to run, and does not require compilation or .exe files to be run on the client machine in order to work.
 It is faster, more efficient, and simpler to build and execute than both Java and C#.